javascript-tutorial/cs.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 <p>...content after scripts...</p>
 ```

-- The page content shows up immediately: `async` doesn't block it.
+1. The page content shows up immediately: `async` doesn't block it.
-- `DOMContentLoaded` may happen both before and after `async`, no guarantees here.
+2. `DOMContentLoaded` may happen both before and after `async`, no guarantees here.
-- A smaller script `small.js` goes second, but probably loads before `long.js`, so `small.js` runs first.
-Although, it might be that `long.js` loads first, if cached, then it runs first.
-In other words, async scripts run in the "load-first" order.
+3. Async scripts don't wait for each other.
+A smaller script `small.js` goes second, but probably loads before `long.js`, so runs first.
+That's called a "load-first" order.

 Async scripts are great when we integrate an independent third-party script into the page: counters, ads and so on, as they don't depend on our scripts, and our scripts shouldn't wait for them: